Shalj/PuppyAdoption/README.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
-I'm green in android-jetpack-compose things and I user compose related things as more as I can.
+I enter compose related things as more as I can.
+Hope it's not that bad.

 ## :bulb: Motivation and Context